-Furthermore, other political parties have made statements in respect of their intended actions in the UK energy supply market.
+In the UK, certain political parties have made statements in respect of their intended actions in the UK energy supply market.
 The Labour party and the Scottish National Party have both made reference to introducing publicly owned energy suppliers.
-Any changes to UK government policy or, if an early general election were to be called, a change in government may trigger new announcements, proposals or interventions in the UK energy supply market, and any such interventions could have a material adverse effect on the business, results of operations and overall financial condition of the Group.
+Any changes to UK government policy or an early general election may trigger new announcements, proposals or interventions in the UK energy supply market, and any such interventions could have a material adverse effect on its business, results of operations and overall financial performance.

 The significant media attention generated by energy being made a political "hot-topic" may also have an impact on the operations of British Gas.
-Increased public discussion about energy companies can have an impact upon the perception of the brand, and in particular any price increases receive particular public attention, which can be disproportionate to the media coverage of other competitors.
-Any such impact may have a material adverse impact on the Group's reputation and competitive position.
+Increased public discussion about energy companies can have an impact on the perception of the Group's brands, and any price increases receive particular public attention, which can be disproportionate with the media coverage of other competitors.
+This position may have a material adverse impact on the Group's reputation and competitive position.